-Students will choose a specialization in Information Systems or Network and Systems Engineer or Telecommunications or Webmaster or Software Development or Administration and may choose electives in either field.
-Students not wanting to complete a specialization may complete the 30 credit major core and submit a portfolio.
-A portfolio will document collegelevel learning outside the classroom.
+Students will choose a specialization in Information Systems, Network and Systems Engineer, Telecommunications, Webmaster, Network Administration, Software Development or Administration and may choose electives in either field.
+Students not wanting to complete a specialization must complete the 30 credit major core and submit a portfolio.
+A portfolio will document college-level learning outside the classroom.
 Graduates of this program will offer the necessary skills and leadership in the application of technology to real workplace situations.